mgba-emu/gbdoc/index.md

 #### Write to `$4xxx` – `$5xxx`

 Set the high bank value; see the Mapping section.
-This also controls the external RAM bank when in RAM mode.
+This instead controls the external RAM bank when in RAM mode.

 #### Write to `$6xxx` – `$7xxx`